nanocurrency/nano-docs/docs/glossary.md

 #### Principal Representative
 A Nano account with >= 0.1% of the [online voting weight](#online-voting-weight) delegated to it.
 When configured on a node which is voting, the votes it produces will be rebroadcasted by other nodes to who receive them, helping the network reach consensus more quickly.

+#### protocol version
+The version used to identify the set of protocol rules nodes are required to follow in order to properly communicate with peers.
+Nodes running older protocol versions are periodically de-peered on the network to keep communication efficient - see [Active Releases](/releases/node-releases/#active-releases) and [Inactive Releases](/releases/node-releases/#inactive-releases) for the latest versions allowed to peer with one another.

 #### Representative
 A Nano account with > 0 voting weight, but < 0.1% of the [online voting weight](#online-voting-weight), delegated to it.
 Unlike [Principal Representatives](#principal-representative), when configured on a node which is voting, the votes it produces and sends to directly connected peers won't be rebroadcasted by those peers.